10th April 2016

 There is a lot more than conservation here and, yet, the preservation of heritage is at the forefront of a modern Civic Society’s concerns because it is part of the current democratic pressure for civic responsibility.
 In other words we are the same citizens.
 We are continuing the work recorded in this study.
 We have to do so.

-This is timely history that helps us to understand why more than ever we need to stand up and be counted today.’
+History helps us to understand why more than ever we need to stand up and be counted today.’

 Join your local Civic Voice